abdulmubeen/spotify-clone/README.md

 # spotify-clone
-A web application implementing Spotify API using Tailwind CSS and JavaScript
+A web application implementing Spotify API using Tailwind CSS CDN and JavaScript